tbroyer/gradle-apt-plugin/README.md

 * automatically configures the corresponding `JavaCompile` and `GroovyCompile` tasks to make use of these configurations, when the `java` or `groovy` plugin is applied.

 With recent versions of Gradle, this plugin will actually only:
-* configure `JavaCompile` and `GroovyCompile` tasks' `options.annotationProcessorGeneratedSourcesDirectory` with a _sane_ default value so you can see the generated sources in your IDE and for debugging, and avoid shipping them in your JARs ([see Gradle issue](https://github.com/gradle/gradle/issues/4956));
+* configure `JavaCompile` and `GroovyCompile` tasks' `options.annotationProcessorGeneratedSourcesDirectory` with a _sane_ default value so you can see the generated sources in your IDE and for debugging, and avoid shipping them in your JARs ([see Gradle issue](https://github.com/gradle/gradle/issues/4956), fixed in Gradle 5.2);
 * add some DSL to configure annotation processors; it is however recommended to directly configure the tasks' `options.compilerArgs`.

 Quite ironically, what you'll probably find the most useful here is the part that's only provided as a "best effort",